October 31st

 Farming is a profession of hope!

 Farmers nurture the entire world, embodying optimism with every seed they plant.
-In spring, they sow, and in autumn, they await the rewards of their labor.
-Through incessant rain, relentless heat, or biting cold, they press on, facing nature’s whims with resilience and faith.
-There can be many reasons along the way for them to not realize the benefits of their effort.
-Yet, they hope that as their hoes meet the soil, Mother Earth will respond with a harvest.
-They pray that natural calamities or stray cattle don’t erase the fruits of their toil.
+In spring, they sow; in autumn, they await the rewards of their labor.
+Through incessant rain, relentless heat, or biting cold, they forge forward, facing nature’s whims with resilience and faith.
+There can be many reasons along the way for the benefits of their efforts to not be realized.
+Yet, they hope that as their hoes meet the soil Mother Earth will respond with a harvest.
+They pray that natural calamities or stray cattle will not erase the fruits of their toil.

 The best way to honor farmers is to respect their produce—never throw it.
 Food is one of the greatest gifts, and it deserves to be cherished, taken as needed, and valued to the last bite.
-Don't
+Do not

 waste food.